- Height 6' 2", Weight 198 lb.

 - High School Hialeah High School

 Angel Hernandez went into umpiring straight out of high school.
-He worked in the 1981-1983 Florida State League, 1984-1985 Carolina League, 1986-1987 Southern League and 1988-1992 American Association before making it to the majors in 1993.
+He worked in the 1981-1983 Florida State League, 1984-1985 Carolina League, 1986-1987 Southern League and 1988-1992 American Association before making it to the majors full-time as a National League umpire in 1993; he had earlier worked some NL games in both 1991 and 1992.
 He worked the 1999 All-Star Game, 2002 World Series, 2005 World Series and 2009 All-Star Game as well as season openers in both 1999 and 2000.

-Source: MLB Umpire Media Guide
+Source: MLB Umpire Media Guide`

 - Anthony Fenech: "Kinsler: Umpire 'needs to find another job,' messing with games 'blatantly'", The Detroit Free Press, August 15, 2017.

 - A.J.
 Perez: "Umpire alleges MLB, Joe Torre discriminating against minorities", USA Today, April 10, 2019.

 - James Pilcher: "Ump files racial discrimination suit against MLB", Cincinnati Enquirer, July 3, 2017.